 Bill of sale for Ezekiel (Whitfield Papers Auburn University)

 A couple of the other folders in the same box caught my attention as well.
-There was the prerequisite folder filled with bills of sale, there was a folder of wills that even had lines for who the slaves would go to, and there was a contract or an overseer on the property.
+There was the prerequisite folder filled with bills of sale, there was a folder of wills that even had lines for who the slaves would go to, and there was a contract for an overseer on the property.
 However, two folders stood out.
-One were pieces of paper, from a notebook, that traces the genealogy of the enslaved individuals that the family owned.
+One were pieces of paper, from a notebook, that trace the genealogy of the enslaved individuals that the family owned.
 Each family had a page, and the notebook listed date bought, children, marriage, and death.
-Another folder listed the “class of Negroes.”
+Another folder lists the “class of Negroes.”
 This folder contains a few sheets with lists of enslaved workers and what plot of land and crop they would work for a certain year or season.
 Again, what would people say if they actually saw these types of lists in person?
 What would they say if they understood the ways that those folders contain within them the names of people who were held in bondage?
 What would they say if they knew how much those pages continue to affect us today in a myriad of ways?
 What would they say?